wp-plugins/mm-breaking-news/readme.txt

 === Plugin Name ===
 Contributors: mmilan81
 Donate link: http://www.mmilan.com/
-Tags: latest, post, category, front, page, archive, news Requires at least: 2.6
+Tags: latest, post, category, front, page, archive, news, widget Requires at least: 2.8
-Tested up to: 2.9.1
+Tested up to: 2.9.2
-Stable tag: 0.6.3
+Stable tag: 0.6.5

 Displays lists of posts from selected categories.
 You can select how many different lists you want, sort posts by date or random.